 Our beautifully decorated private dinning room is available for that special occasion.
 If you would like to celebrate in a more casual setting, our Activity Room is also available.

-When you move into Villa Italia you are free to come and go as you please; all we ask is that you sign in and out so that we know where you are in the case of an emergency.
+When you move into Villa Italia, you are free to come and go as you please; all we ask is that you sign in and out so that we know where you are in the case of an emergency.

-The LHIN is able to provide care for you when you move to The Villa.
+Ontario Health at Home is able to provide care for you when you move to The Villa.
 You will just have to transfer your services to The Villa.